onleetosh/homework-1/README.md

 ### 9. HTTPS

 What does the S stand for in HTTPS?
-The S in HTTPS stands Secure
+The S in HTTPS stands for secure

 Why is HTTPS better than HTTP?
 HTTPS provides an extra layer of security because it uses SSL to move data